Achieving automation and efficiency in treasury

 What does it take to reach this level of operational agility?
 You need information at your fingertips so you can quickly analyze it, act on it, and synthesize it for your leadership team and other partners.
 You need better insight into your exposures so you can make informed decisions.
-You need to keep pace with industry changes, such as new hedge accounting standards and the transition from LIBOR to SOFR.
+You need to keep pace with industry changes, such as evolving hedge accounting standards and auditor requirements.
 And you need a flexible technology infrastructure that provides access to risk analytics, better information on exposures, and support for complex hedge accounting.

 Streamlining a complex risk management program